 The House of Commons is too large, and spendeth too much of its time generating new legislation — much of it covering matters that do not require legislating, or duplicating what already existeth in statute.
 A smaller Commons, sitting less frequently but scrutinising more carefully, would serve the nation better than the present arrangement, in which Members are rewarded for the volume of law they produce rather than for the quality of their judgement.

-The House of Lords hath become a bloated assembly of patronage appointments, hereditary relics, and bishops whose presence oweth more to historical accident than to any rational principle of governance.
-It must be reduced drastically in number, and its role as a revising chamber — which is its proper function, and the one at which it occasionally excels — must be codified and defended against those who would either abolish it or turn it into a second elected chamber indistinguishable from the first.
+The House of Lords hath long been a bloated assembly of patronage appointments, hereditary relics, and bishops whose presence oweth more to historical accident than to any rational principle of governance.
+Of the hereditary peers, who held seats by accident of birth, the present government hath of late made an end — a worthy beginning, though by no means the whole work.
+The House must yet be reduced drastically in number, the bishops likewise set aside, and its role as a revising chamber — which is its proper function, and the one at which it occasionally excels — must be codified and defended against those who would either abolish it or turn it into a second elected chamber indistinguishable from the first.

 Most urgently, the constitutional vandalism of the Blair years — which stripped from Parliament its judicial function and erected in its place a Supreme Court modelled on foreign practice — must be reversed.
 The Law Lords should be restored to the upper House, and the doctrine of Parliamentary sovereignty reasserted against the encroachment of a judiciary that hath begun to behave as though it, and not the elected Parliament, holdeth the ultimate authority in this Kingdom.